-Right at Home Boston North values our caregivers.
+Right at Home Boston and North values our caregivers.
 We want to help them succeed in their careers and support them in their job roles.
-Brenda Forster, RN, Director of Nursing of Right at Home Boston North offers monthly training programs in our Somerville, Salem and Haverhill offices.
+Brenda Forster, RN, Director of Nursing of Right at Home Boston and North offers monthly training programs in our Somerville, Salem and Haverhill offices.
 The training programs include:

 - Hospice Care Training